perennials

 Perennials come up year after year with flowers that bloom during a specific window of time.
 With a little planning, you can orchestrate a beautiful perennial garden to have plants blooming year-round.
 We offer perennials for sun or shade, natives, a wide variety of special interest plants (i.e. hostas) as well as a large selection of ground covers, grasses, vines, and large perennials.
 Chat with one of our experts and start planning your perennial-filled garden!

-These perennials are 2022's showstoppers!
-Plant vibrant, mounding color on borders and pathways with Dianthus, bring interest to shady parts of your landscape with uniquely variegated, bright Hostas, or add colorful height to containers and borders with Little Bluestem!
+These perennials are 2023's showstoppers!
+Plant vibrant, mounding color in shadier areas with Heuchera, bring interest to shady parts of your landscape with the largest hosta variety available, or add long-blooming, showy color to your pollinator garden with Rudbeckia 'American Gold Rush'!
 Click below for more information on all of the plants of the year from the National Plant of the Year website!

 Perennial